hclarke/blog/content/first_post copy.md

 Summary: wat post
 Status: draft

-this post is the wat post. welcome to my blag.
+this post is the wat post. welcome to my blag!